Data-Driven Predictive Control for Stochastic Descriptor Systems: An Innovation-Based Approach Handling Non-Causal Dependencies: Numerical Simulation

-\textbf{Reg-DeePC} follows the formulation of~\cite{coulson2019data} with regularization parameter $\lambda_g = 50$ and equality constraints enforcing past input-output consistency. \textbf{SPC} constructs a linear predictor via oblique projection of the future output onto the past and future input-output subspaces and solves the resulting unconstrained QP in $u_f$~\cite{favoreel1999spc}.
+We compare our method against Regularized DeePC (Reg-DeePC)~\cite{coulson2019data} and Subspace Predictive Control (SPC)~\cite{favoreel1999spc}. \textbf{Reg-DeePC} follows~\cite{coulson2019data} with regularization parameter $\lambda_g=50$ and equality constraints enforcing past input--output consistency. \textbf{SPC} constructs a linear predictor via oblique projection of the future output onto the past and future input--output subspaces and solves the resulting unconstrained QP in $u_f$~\cite{favoreel1999spc}.
 All three controllers share identical cost weights.